At a glance

 Battery reality

-- Cold reduces battery performance fast.
+- Cold reduces battery performance quickly.

-- Keep spares warm (inner pocket).
+- Keep spares warm in an inner pocket.

-- Turn screens down.
-Review less, shoot more deliberately.
+- Review less and shoot more deliberately.

 Gear that makes a difference